alexandergrib/ms4-store/readme_media/docs/testing.md

 - Test the product search functionality
 - Test the product search error message shows correctly
 - Test that a regular user cannot access the add a product page
-- Test that the add a product page displays for a superuser
+- Test that add a product page displays for a superuser
 - Test that a regular user cannot access the edit a product page
 - Test that the edit a product page displays for a superuser
-- Test that a regular user cannot access the delete a product view
+- Test that a regular user cannot access 'delete' product view
-- Test that the delete a product view works for a superuser
+- Test that delete a product view works for a superuser

 #### Coverage Report